signalfx/splunk-otel-dotnet/docs/README.md

 ### Install

-Download and extract the appropriate binaries from [the latest release](https://github.com/signalfx/splunk-otel-dotnet/releases/latest).
+Download and install the latest binaries from
+[the latest release](https://github.com/signalfx/splunk-otel-dotnet/releases/latest).

 > The path where you put the binaries is referenced as `$INSTALL_DIR`